NCI FUNDED PROJECT

 Talking Trees / 树说/述说 involves a living archive of stories to be listened to at trees, imported from China, by downloading tracks via the QR codes.
 The stories explore the notion of home, roots/routes and how trees have grown over time as a metaphor for migration and belonging.
 One tree represents the idea of ‘leaving home’ while the other tree represents the idea of ‘arriving home’.
 At each of the two trees you are invited to listen to verbatim interviews with Chinese speakers on a range of relevant themes.
 The voices were provided by students and staff from a range of backgrounds.
 A fictional narrative drawn from archival research and images explores the journey the trees might have taken from China to the UK, 100 years ago, how they might be talking to each other and what they might say.
 This fictional narrative frames the interviews and forms an audio walk between the trees for visitors to follow.
 This immersive audio experience has been designed with Leicester-based sound artist, Chris Cousin.

 Talking Trees / 树说/述说 is a collaborative research project that provides students from the University of Nottingham (UoN) with the opportunity to ‘Journey to the East’ without travelling to the country.
-It was devised in collaboration between Dr Lan Lo, Assistant Professor in Chinese Language and Society, from the UoN and Dr Michael Pinchbeck, Reader in Theatre (MMU) during the Covid-19 pandemic as an alternative to study placement for students taking Chinese on university degree programmes.
+It was devised in collaboration between Dr Lan Lo, Associate Professor in Chinese Language and Society from the UoN and Dr Michael Pinchbeck, Reader in Theatre (MMU) during the Covid-19 pandemic as an alternative to study placement for students taking Chinese on university degree programmes.
 It was part of a package of measures designed to address these students’ language and cultural study needs in the context of lockdown and restrictions on international travel including to China.
 It is located within research on student migration and chimes with previous projects delivered either separately or in partnership by Lan Lo and Michael Pinchbeck around notions of home, migration and belonging.
 Please note the piece is in English and Mandarin / Cantonese.
 A written transcript is available on request.

 Take an audio walk with us following the Talking Tree Map below: